Waves-Matter/KVFapp/README.md

 Made in *Android studio*.

 It was finished in 2019.
-Dull doccumentation can be found in *Documents* folder
+Full doccumentation can be found in *Documents* folder